TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 4. Show off your impact with our widgets!

 == Changelog ==

+= 1.0.7.0
+* Fixes widgetmark bug

+= 1.0.6.9
+* Adds way to deal with shops rerendering on cart update

+= 1.0.6.8
+* Changes wording from climate neutral to climate friendly

 = 1.0.6.7
 * Improves A/B result calculation, fixes timeout